gawdeganesh/Data-engineering-interview-questions/content/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## What is an integrity constraints and what are different types of integrity constraints?
-ntegrity constraints are rules that are defined for a database schema to maintain the accuracy and consistency of the data stored in it.
+Integrity constraints are rules that are defined for a database schema to maintain the accuracy and consistency of the data stored in it.
 These constraints enforce the validity and correctness of the data in the database and prevent the entry of inconsistent or incorrect data.

 There are several types of integrity constraints, including: